Lemon Pepper Chicken with Orzo

 How to Make One Pot Chicken and Orzo – Step by Step Photos

-Start by blotting four chicken thighs dry with paper towel.
+Start by blotting four chicken thighs dry with a paper towel.
 Drying them helps the seasoning stick and helps them brown better in the skillet.
 I used bone-in thighs with skin, but you could use boneless, skinless if desired.
-Just keep in mind that boneless and skinless thighs are usually a bit more expensive and will brown faster.
+Just keep in mind that boneless and skinless thighs are usually a bit more expensive and will cook faster.
+Season both sides of each thigh liberally with lemon pepper seasoning (about 2 Tbsp total).

-Turn the heat down to low, add the minced garlic, and sauté in the residual fat for about a minute.
+While the chicken is browning, roughly chop about 1/4 bunch of parsley and mince two cloves of garlic.
+Turn the heat down to low, add the minced garlic, and sauté the garlic in the residual fat for about a minute.

-Add one and a half cups of orzo.
+Add about half of the chopped parsley and 1.5 cups of orzo.
 Stir to combine.

-Place a lid on the skillet, turn the heat up to high, and let the broth come to a boil.
+Finally, return the chicken to the skillet, skin side up.
+Place a lid on the skillet, turn the heat up to high, and let the broth come to a full boil.
 Once it reaches a boil, turn the heat down to low.
-Let the skillet simmer on low for 10-12 minutes.
+Let the skillet simmer on low for about 15 minutes, or until most of the broth has been absorbed.
 Make sure it’s simmering the whole time.
-If it stops when you turn the heat down to low, increase the heat slightly until it just starts to simmer.
+If it stops simmering, increase the heat slightly until it just starts to simmer again.

 Fluff the orzo around the chicken a bit with a fork, then top with the remaining parsley and the crumbled feta.
 And that’s all it takes to make this simple Lemon Pepper Chicken with Orzo.
 I could seriously eat this orzo all day long.
 ALL.
 DAY.
 LONG.